 HPV and cervical cancer

-HPV can infect the cervix and cause cell changes that may, over many years, increase your risk of cervical cancer.
-The types of HPV that cause visible genital warts do not progress to cervical cancer.
+Certain types of HPV can infect the cervix and cause cell changes that may, over many years, increase your risk of cervical cancer if the body is not successful in clearing the virus naturally.
+The types of HPV that cause visible genital warts cannot progress to cervical cancer.

-Pap tests, or smears, are a screening tool used to detect cell changes on the cervix that may lead to cervical cancer.
-Australian women are recommended to have Pap tests every two years.
+The cervical screening test is a screening tool used to detect HPV on the cervix that may lead to cervical cancer.

-Most cell changes found on the cervix will resolve naturally without treatment.
-However, some higher-level cell changes require closer monitoring and may need treatment to remove these cells.
+Most HPV found on the cervix will clear naturally without treatment.
+However, some high-risk types require closer monitoring and may need treatment to remove them.
 Your doctor will advise you about this if necessary.

 Genital warts and HPV vaccines